 In the Amsterdam Centre for the Study of Lived Religion (practical) theologians, social scientists, and ethicists investigate moral and religious practices of individuals and (faith) communities.

 Instelling voor remonstrants theologiseren, met aandacht voor vragen uit de academische theologie, de kerk en de samenleving.

-The Centre for Contextual Biblical Interpretation is a cooperation of the Protestant Theological University and the Faculty of Theology of Vrije Universiteit Amsterdam.
+The Centre for Contextual Biblical Interpretation is a cooperation of the Protestant Theological University and the Faculty of Religion and Theology of Vrije Universiteit Amsterdam.
 It stimulates and organizes various activities concerning reading and interpretation of the Bible and develops activities in both teaching and research.
 It brings together people using the Bible in different contexts and from different perspectives.

-The inter-academic Centre for Patristic Research (CPO) is an initiative of the Faculty of Theology of the VU University Amsterdam and the Faculty Catholic Theology (FKT) of the University of Tilburg.
+The inter-academic Centre for Patristic Research (CPO) is an initiative of the Faculty of Religion and Theology of the VU University Amsterdam and the Faculty Catholic Theology (FKT) of the University of Tilburg.
 The CPO is a joint property of both universities.
 The CPO serves a scientific and oecumenical purpose.
 The CPO aims at scientific research into the first developments in Christian thinking concerning mankind, society, Creation and the Holy Trinity and their connection.

-The Centre for Religion and Law is a collaboration between the Faculty of Law and the Faculty of Theology of the VU University Amsterdam.
+The Centre for Religion and Law is a collaboration between the Faculty of Law and the Faculty of Religion and Theology of the VU University Amsterdam.

 The Faculty of Theology participates in CLUE+.
 CLUE+ is the interfaculty Research Institute for Culture, Cognition, History and Heritage of the Vrije Universiteit Amsterdam.